msolorio/msolorio/README.md

 # Hello and welcome. 👋

-### I'm a full stack software engineer with over six years of experience leading projects from initial scoping to completion,

-### I have experience building stateful user interfaces, backend APIs, and automated delivery pipelines.
+### I'm a full stack software engineer with over six years of experience leading projects from initial scoping to completion, building stateful user interfaces, backend APIs, and automated delivery pipelines.

 ### Focused on optimizing developer impact and continuous learning.